mfigurski80/NTPeek/README.md

 - All elements inside the `%..%` tags are treated as field names: they are replaced with data corresponding to the field name within the Notion database, and can also be modified with some type-specific keywords by appending them like so: `:<modifier>`.
 Note that the render is type-specific.
 The list of currently supported render types includes: title, rich text, select, multiselect, date, checkbox.

-Global modifiers include formatting specifiers, especially `:right`, `:left`, `:center`: for aligning an entire column
+Global modifiers include formatting specifiers, especially `:right`, `:left`, `:center`: for aligning an entire column.
+The `:bold` modifier should ensure that field gets bolded.

 Type specific modifiers, currently, include: